 Drawing Diploma - The 1-calendar year Intensive Drawing Track's sequential curriculum focuses on drawing from direct observation.
 Students will have a working proficiency of the human form as it relates to traditional representation in drawing.
-In addition, students will learn solid draftsmanship and technical skills in Classic Academic and Figure Construction, which will give students a well-developed understanding of line, form, structure, shadow, tone, light, edges, and the human anatomy.
-The curriculum for this track mirrors the courses outlined in the first year of the degree and certificate fine art programs.
-Exclusive of art history, students in this track are not required to take any additional general education courses.
-Students may apply to matriculate to the degree or certificate program.
+In addition, students will learn solid draftsmanship and

-Studio Core Classes - 46.5 Non-Studio Core Classes - 6
+Non-Studio Core Classes - 6

 Fine Art Fundamentals Diploma - This 18-calendar month sequential curriculum focuses on drawing and painting from direct observation.
 Students will have a working proficiency of the human form as it relates to traditional representation in drawing and painting.
-Students will learn solid draftsmanship and technical skills in Classic Academic and Figure Construction, which will give students a welldeveloped understanding of line, form, structure, shadow, tone, light, edges, and the human anatomy.
+Students will learn solid draftsmanship and technical skills in Classic Academic and Figure Construction, which will give students a well-developed understanding of line, form, structure, shadow, tone, light, edges, and the human anatomy.
 In addition, students will explore the fundamental practices of painting.
 Working from the live model, students will be challenged to refine their ability to simplify what they see and create paintings that feature strong structure, clear value organization and elegant simplification.
 The curriculum for this track mirrors the courses outlined in the first year and a half of the degree and certificate fine art programs.
-Exclusive of art history, students in this track are not required to take any additional general education cses.
+Exclusive of art history, students in this track are not required to take any additional general education classes.
 Students may apply to matriculate to the degree or certificate program.